huggingface/hub-docs/tasks/src/text-generation/about.md

+This task covers guides on both [text-generation](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads) and [text-to-text generation](https://huggingface.co/models?pipeline_tag=text2text-generation&sort=downloads) models.
+Popular large language models that are used for chats or following instructions are also covered in this task.

 ## Use Cases

+### Instruction Models

+A model trained for text generation can be later adapted to follow instructions.
+One of the most used open-source models for instruction is OpenAssistant, which you can try [at Hugging Chat](https://huggingface.co/chat).

 ### Code Generation

 A Text Generation model, also known as causal language model, can be trained on code from scratch to help the programmers in their repetitive coding tasks.
+One of the most used open-source models for code generation is StarCoder, can generate code in 80+ languages.
+You can try it [here](https://huggingface.co/spaces/bigcode/bigcode-playground).

 ### Stories Generation

-A Story Generation model, trained for example in a [GPT-2 model](https://huggingface.co/gpt2), could receive an input like "Once upon a time" and proceed to create a story-like text based on those first words (as an example, look at [this model inside the Hub](https://huggingface.co/pranavpsv/gpt2-genre-story-generator)).
+A story generation model can receive an input like "Once upon a time" and proceed to create a story-like text based on those first words.
+You can try [this application](https://huggingface.co/spaces/mosaicml/mpt-7b-storywriter) which contains a model trained on story generation, by MosaicML.

 If your generative model training data is different than your use case, you can train a causal language model from scratch.
 Learn how to do it in the free transformers [course](https://huggingface.co/course/chapter7/6?fw=pt)!